 WHAT IS CAS?

-We currently support 51 joint academic-industry research projects associated with 73 different IBM products, involving 101 IBMers, 45 faculty and 80 graduate students.
-In advancing the thesis research of each student, these projects also generate publications, patents and IBM product contributions.
+We help IBM product teams to engage with students and faculty in joint academic-industry projects that promote innovation within IBM's offerings and in published academic research.
+We currently have 49 active research projects associated with 102 IBM products, that involve 107 IBMers, 43 faculty and 94 graduate students.
+In advancing the thesis research of each student, these projects generate publications, patents and IBM product contributions.

 The Centre for Advanced Studies (CAS) was established in 1990 at the IBM Toronto Software Laboratory.
 The primary aim of CAS is to facilitate the transfer of research ideas into the products and services in IBM.
 The first CASCON was held in November 1991 at IBM Toronto Lab, which grew to become the premiere conference in computer science and software engineering in Canada.
 Today it is one of the most important international conferences in the world in areas such as software engineering, database technology, and the smart internet.